cmu440/p1/README.md

 ```sh
 $ go test -race -run=TestName
 ```

+### Submitting to Autolab

+As with project 0, we will be using Autolab to grade your submissions for this project.
+We will run some&mdash;but not all&mdash;of the tests with the race detector enabled.

 To submit your code to Autolab, create a `lsp.tar` file containing your LSP implementation as follows: